opawg/podcast-prefixes/README.md

 * `prefixname`: a humanly-readable name of the prefix company

+* `iab`: a boolean showing whether stats from this prefix company are certified IAB v2 compliant

 * `abilities_stats`: a boolean showing whether this prefix company uses its logs to provide stats

 * `abilities_tracking`: a boolean showing whether this prefix company uses its logs to provide tracking and attribution